 The New Mexico Contemporary Ensemble aims to bring the music of the past century’s most prolific and creative composers to the audiences of New Mexico.
 By commissioning and programming modern classical music of the Americas, we present an assortment of artistic landscapes that will continue to resonate within the diverse culture of the Southwest.
 Through collaborations with active composers and projects in the New Mexico arts community, we hope to challenge and expand our audiences’ conception of classical music.

 Clara Byom is an Albuquerque-based multi-instrumentalist (clarinet, bass clarinet, piano, and accordion), musicologist, and educator.
 She performs contemporary classical music and a variety of folk dance music, including Jewish klezmer, contra, English Country, Balkan, Scottish, and Irish.
-Clara is a founding member of Di Kavene Kapelye, Edith Boulevard, Rusty Tap, The Parson Sisters, drip project, and co-founder/co-director of New Mexico Contemporary Ensemble.
+Clara is a founding member of Di Kavene Kapelye, Edith Boulevard, Rusty Tap, The Parson Sisters, Two Odd Butterflies, drip project, and co-founder/co-director of New Mexico Contemporary Ensemble.
 Additionally, she performs regularly with Dust City Opera and serves on the board of the New Mexico Folk Music and Dance Society.